I-Akrout/MLOps-C4-Project/model_card.md

 ## Model Details

-The model yielded by this project is a Random Forest Classifier trained on the Census dataset.
+The model yielded by this project is a scikit-learn Random Forest Classifier trained on the Census dataset.

 ## Intended Use